 Terminal 21 is ideally located on the busy Sukhumvit road.
 Located at the interchange Asok station of the MRT and BTS which is one of the most bustling public transport stations in Bangkok.

 A Food court on the 5th floor and in my opinion the best, simple but good food, really cheap and clean.
 Many locals people, employees, and students but also tourists.
-Some stalls are busier than other such as the Pad Thai which I don’t recommend.
+Some stalls are busier than others such as Pad Thai which I don’t recommend.
 Go around the shops to make your choice, tasty fried noodles curry, Kuay Teow noodle soups, fried pork and duck, and more, the vegetarian is not forgotten.
-A very popular dessert is mango with coconut milk and sticky rice, although mango is a seasonal fruit (March-April) it is served all year round.
-It is Sometimes very difficult to find a seat between noon and 14 and if you can, the nice place is on the back overlooking the neighborhood.
-Like in all food mall you must purchase a payment card whose unused amount will be returned to you.
+A very popular dessert is mango with coconut milk and sticky rice (khao niew mamuang), although mango is a seasonal fruit (March-April) it is served all year round.
+It is sometimes very difficult to find a seat between noon and 14 and if you can, the nice place is on the back overlooking the neighborhood.
+Like in all food malls you must purchase a payment card whose unused amount will be returned to you.